WASdev/sample.plantsbywebsphere/README.md

 - Alex Mortimer

 ### Overview
 This repository contains the PlantsByWebSphere Java EE sample application.
 There are two versions of the sample application.
-The master branch contains the original version of PlantsByWebSphere, while the rest branch contains an updated version which is still under development.
+The main branch contains the original version of PlantsByWebSphere, while the rest branch contains an updated version which is still under development.

 ### Original
 The original version of PlantsByWebSphere is a simple Java EE application which uses CDI managed beans, Java Server Faces (JSF), and Java Server Pages (JSP).
 The sample runs on both TWAS and Liberty.